 As a pioneer of green development, we believe in building sustainable lifestyle practices into our developments.
 In line with the Group's vision to deliver sustainable, quality developments, the Group considers environmental factors during the planning and design stage for each development.
-Since 2009, all projects undertaken by KEN have achieved green building certifications so as to ensure that resources are effectively deployed and to maintain the sustainability of our developments.
+Since 2009, all projects undertaken by KEN have achieved various green building certifications in recognition of our efforts and commitment to reduce environmental impact.
 This includes KEN Bangsar, KEN Rimba Legian Residences, KEN Rimba Commercial Centre and KEN Rimba Jimbaran Residences, Menara KEN TTDI and KEN Rimba Condominium 1.